Puslapio vaizdai

 [ocr errors]

 feem to fhrink with reluctance from the difgufting task of defcribing fyftematic villainy mining the outworks which decorum and religion have placed around female virtue, while the unfufpecting heart becomes entangled by fatanic guile and inbred vanity.
-I feel that the part moft analagous to my tafte, as well as to my powers, would be to depicture the amiable features of the human cha racter fhaded only by those lighter traits of frailty from which the most perfect ftandard of human goodness is not. exempt.
-But, knowing that the unchriftian morals of the prefent age ftrain their affected charity till they embrace vice, while the most glaring enormities are gloffed over by delicate fubterfuges; and refined liberality expatiates on the goodnefs of the heart, while its poffeffor breaks every precept in the decalogue; I feel ftimulated by an ardent, though
+I feel that the part moft analagous to my tafte, as well as to my powers, would be to depicture the amiable features of the human cha racter fhaded only by thofe lighter traits of frailty from which the most perfect ftandard of human goodness is not. exempt.
+But, knowing that the unchriftian morals of the prefent age ftrain their affected charity till they embrace vice, while the most glaring enormities are gloffed over by delicate fubterfuges; and refined liberality expatiates on the goodnefs of the heart, while its poffeffor breaks every precept in the decalogue; I feel fimulated by an ardent, though perhaps

 « AnkstesnisTęsti »